ParkerBritt/cog/README.md

 ![image](https://github.com/bluejamm/cog/assets/77124738/306567c5-e39f-4c3d-baf3-2b00e628af1c)
 > **Warning**
-> Cog is in very early stage of development.
+> Cog is in a very early stage of development.
 It likely will never be in a state to be used publicly.

 ## Features
 - **Cross platform**